Healthcare Administration Graduate Degrees in Kansas

 Job Prospects in Kansas for Medical and Health Services Managers

 The United States is seeing a dramatic increase in the number of people who will work as Health and Medical Services Managers.
-These positions, which typically require a Master's degree, offer good salaries and high job growth.
-From 2012 to 2022, there is expected to be a 23 percent increase in these healthcare managment jobs in the United States.
-The growth rate is expected to reach 21 percent in Kansas, with 130 new healthcare administration jobs anticipated in Kansas each year.
-The median salary for healthcare administrators in Kansas is $75,000 per year.
-This translates to roughly $35 an hour.
+These positions, which typically require a Master’s degree, offer good salaries and high job growth.
+Healthcare management jobs in Kansas are projected to increase by 11 percent between 2018 and 2028, with 400 job openings anticipated in Kansas each year during this period.
+The median salary for healthcare administrators in Kansas is $89,090 per year.
+This translates to roughly $47 an hour.

 Healthcare Administration Programs in Kansas